YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLVSIZE
 ---------------------

-JNLVSIZE, Journal File xxxx has incorrect virtual_filesize aaaa Allocation is bbbb extension is cccc filesize is dddd file_system_block_size is eeee
+JNLVSIZE, Journal File xxxx has incorrect virtual_filesize aaaa.
+Allocation : bbbb, Extension : cccc, Filesize : dddd, File system block size : eeee

 Run Time Error: This indicates that journal file xxxx has incorrect value in the Virtual filesize file header field.
 Either it is less than the actual filesize or it is not the same as allocation + n * extension.